Nelson Évora

-Nelson Évora GCIH (born 20 April 1984) is an Ivory Coast-born Portuguese track and field athlete who specializes in the triple jump.
+Nelson Évora GCIH (born 20 April 1984) is an Ivory Coast-born Portuguese track and field athlete of Cape Verdean descent who specializes in the triple jump.

 Évora is a former outdoor Olympic, World, and European triple jump champion.
 He has also won a European indoor title and the World indoor tour in triple jump. Évora competes at national level for Portugal and at club level for FC Barcelona.
-He represented Cape Verde until 2002, when he got Portuguese citizenship in June that year.
+He represented Cape Verde until 2002, when he got Portuguese citizenship in June of that year.

 Biography

 Born in Ouragahio, Ivory Coast, where his parents had come to live from Cape Verde, Évora and his family moved to Portugal when he was five years old.
 He still holds the Cape Verdean records in both the long jump (7.57 m) and the triple jump (16.15 m).

 Évora's family settled in Odivelas, on the floor above João Ganço's—a former Portugal record-holder and the first Portuguese to pass over 2 meters in the high jump.
 Davide Ganço, one of João Ganço's three sons and one year older than Évora, became his best friend.
-One day, João Ganço, seeing them playing in the street, suggested that Évora started practising athletics, following Davide's example, and, just like that, Évora's sportive career started.
+One day, João Ganço, seeing them playing in the street, suggested that Évora started practising athletics, following Davide's example, and, just like that, Évora's athletic career started.
 João then became his coach.

 Évora is a member of the Baháʼí Faith.